Renfrewshire Fortress Royal Engineers: Egypt

 1/1st Renfrewshire Field Company, R.E.
 (T) was attached to 69th (2nd East Anglian) Division at Thetford from 16 November until 19 December 1915.
 It then embarked at Plymouth and sailed for Egypt as part of the Egyptian Expeditionary Force.
 On 10 December 1915, Capt Hodgart was in temporary command.
 Disembarking at Port Said on 3–5 January 1916 it was allotted to 'Army Troops', working on the Suez Canal Defences.
 The company arrived at El Kubri, Egypt on 15 January 1916 and was immediately attached to the 10th Indian Division.

 The 10th Indian Division (two brigades only) was already on the canal with its single field company of engineers when it was augmented by the 1/1st Renfrewshire Field Company and the 1/1st City of Edinburgh Field Company.
 The former left a detachment at El Kubri and moved to Ayun Musa on 19 January.
 The company worked on the canal defences, water supply and the light railway from Quarantine upon its arrival at Ayun Musa.
 The 1/1st City of Edinburgh Field Company, one of the few engineer units to be over establishment, began an outpost line for one and a half battalions astride the track to Nekhl.

 In the 10th Indian Division's sub-section of the canal defence system, the 1/1st Renfrewshire Field Company continued work on the defences in the rocky ground near Ayun Musa, and on water supply and light railway work right into March 1916.
 On 8 March 1916 the Company moved to Esh Shatt to lay light railways, install water storage facilities in the forward defence posts and to construct defences there and at the Quarantine bridgehead.
 On 12 March, the company was detached from the 10th Indian Division.
 Major Hordern assumed command of the company on 12 April 1916.
 The company received orders to leave Egypt for the Western Front in Europe and sailed to join the British Expeditionary Force (BEF) in France.
-They embarked at Alexandria on 17 April 1916 bound for France, disembarking at Marseilles on 24 April.
+They embarked at Alexandria on 17 April 1916 bound for France, disembarking at Marseille on 24 April.
 They were assigned to 4th Division on 2 May 1916 and redesignated the 1st (Renfrew) Field Company, R.E, remaining with that formation on the Western Front for the rest of the war.
 The unit strength at that time was 6 Officers, 231 Other Ranks, 8 animals and 21 vehicles.